tkmsst/PushClient/README.md

 | extensions.conf | Dialplan    |
 | queues.conf     | Call queues |

+### Note

+For full functionality, the followings settings need to be allowed on your device.

+- Notification
+- Modify system settings
+- Display over other apps
+- Ignore battery optimisation

 ---
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, and/or distribute.
 However, the sale of the Software is strictly prohibited.